-Steer Clear of Jargon and Cliches
+Steer clear of jargon and clichés

-You may throw around words like hypertrophy (building muscle through consistent training and proper nutrition) or acronyms like DOMS (Delayed Onset Muscle Soreness) but avoid using insider terms in your class descriptions.
+You may throw around words like “hypertrophy” (building muscle through consistent training and proper nutrition) or acronyms like DOMS (Delayed Onset Muscle Soreness) but avoid using insider terms in your class descriptions.
 Likewise, stay away from clichés like “the best” or “fastest” and keep your descriptions realistic and truthful.
 “We avoid fitness jargon or language that most people wouldn’t understand and we use clean, simple facts so that information can be easily seen and understood,” says Mancuso.

 Example: Cardio Kickboxing is a fusion of boxing, martial arts and aerobics done rhythmically to music.
 Offering an intense cross-training and total-body workout, it utilizes the training routines used by combat athletes in martial arts, boxing and kickboxing.

 Once you’ve perfected your description, you’ll need to market the class with a kick ass call to action.
 A call to action could be anything from a few words on your homepage inviting members to try a new class to a sign at your studio’s front desk.
 Choose the method that works with your members and start spreading the word.

 “A call to action is important to drive people to class,” says Kronis.
 “Helping them take the next step while its right there in front of them is important so we can welcome them in when they are ready!”

 Example: This class is an exciting fusion of Jazz, Funk, Latin and World Dance.
 Sweat, shimmy, laugh and get your groove on.
 You never know what kind of heart pumping stuff is coming.
 Show up to find out!